Project-Korora/projectkorora.space/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Project Structure

+A brief overview of the key directories in this project:

+- `src/app/`: Contains the core application files, including pages and layouts.
+- `src/app/page.tsx`: The main page of the application.
+- `src/app/globals.css`: Global styles for the application.
+- `public/`: Static assets like images and fonts.
+- `legacy_site/`: Contains the files from the previous version of the website.

 ## Tech Stack

 - **[Next.js](https://nextjs.org/docs)**: A React framework that enables server-side rendering and static site generation.